Psychedelics Are Going Mainstream, Because the Mainstream Needs Them

 “The FDA has essentially told us that what we're doing is important and that the science is good,” says Lourido Ali.
 “They’re really trying to expedite the process and help us through this.”

 As Phase III trials begin, the question of access remains on the forefront.
 MAPS is working with Dr. Monnica Williams, an expert on race based trauma at the University of Connecticut.
 Williams has consulted on the style and locations of trial recruitment, along with who is trained as therapists.
 The goal is to avoid this treatment becoming available only to rich, white people.
 Observing how countries with universal healthcare incorporate the treatment into their coverage may also provide a roadmap for providers in the US.
-Plans for required pediatric studies are also underway.
-Yes, children will be taking MDMA.
+Plans for required adolescent studies are also underway.
+Yes, children ages 13 to 17 will be taking MDMA.

 If this latter concept recalls the “high kindergarten” of Joan Didion’s Slouching Towards Bethlehem, it’s crucial to consider that the psychedelic exploration that roared to kaleidoscopic life before imploding into burnout in the 60s and 70s is returning now in formalized and more socially acceptable ways.
 While life in the United States in 2018 often feels like acid trip gone dark, psychedelic professionals like those at MAPS contend there are no bad trips, only challenging experiences.
 Some believe this is a period in which our collective traumas are coming to the surface to be healed and in which we are re-embracing ancient rituals largely cast aside during worldwide colonization.
 Of course some people just want to get high and dance, which many will attest is itself a form of preventative medicine.